Licensed Independent Clinical Social Worker, LICSW

 Occupational and academic stress

 Caitlin Vinter is a therapist specializing in women's mental health, wellness, and empowerment.
-She sees women for anxiety, depression, life transitions, quarter-life crises, work or academic stress, and difficulties with family, peer, or romantic relationships.
+She sees women for anxiety, maternal mental health concerns, mild to moderate depression, life transitions, quarter-life crises, work or academic stress, and difficulties with family, peer, or romantic relationships.
 Her clientele is mostly young women, ages 18 - 35 years old, including college and graduate students and young professionals.

 Caitlin pulls from various therapeutic approaches to help her clients overcome life stressors and achieve their goals.
 She helps clients recognize and shift automatic negative thoughts and unhelpful core beliefs through Cognitive Behavioral Therapy; identify core values through Acceptance and Commitment Therapy; and develop psychological flexibility through mindfulness and value-based goal setting.

 Caitlin gained her experience at an outpatient clinic, residential substance use facility, a community drop in center for individuals with chronic illness, and supportive housing agency.
-She offers remote therapy sessions for Massachusetts-based clients.
+She offers both in-person and remote therapy sessions for Massachusetts-based clients.

 Clients experiencing any of the following may be a good fit for therapy with Caitlin: